 The AMCI logo is a trademark of Advanced Micro Controls Inc. EtherCAT® is a registered trademark and patented technology, licensed by Beckhoff Automation GmbH, Germany.
 "Adobe" and "Acrobat" are registered trademarks of Adobe Systems Incorporated.

 All other trademarks contained herein are the property of their respective holders.

 Revision Record

-This manual, 940-0S292, is the third release of this manual.
-It corrects typographical errors and adds some clarification notes to command and status bits.
-It was first released December 15th, 2020.
+This manual, 940-0S280 is the first release of this manual.
+It was released on October 19th, 2020.

 Revision History